Baseball Toaster Catfish Stew

 According to my calculations, after today's Mets trade of Lastings Milledge (I can finally say those words on this blog again!) to the Washington Nationals for Ryan Church and Brian Schneider, Yorvit Torrealba's career is now worth $377 million dollars.
 How do I figure?
 Watch, and learn, my friends:

 After the 2003 season, the San Francisco Giants could have given Yorvit Torrealba their starting catcher job.
 Sure, he was not (and still isn't) anybody's idea of an all-star catcher, but he was cheap and capable of doing a decent job.
-Giants' General Manager Bryan Sabean obviously didn't see it that way.
+Giants' General Manager Brian Sabean obviously didn't see it that way.
 This has led to a series of disastrous decisions that will probably leave the Giants as the worst team in baseball in 2008.

 First, Sabean traded Joe Nathan, Francisco Liriano and Boof Bonser for A.J.
 Pierzynski.
 Pierzynski was hated by all and left as a free agent after one year.
 The next year, the Giants again could have handed the job to Torrealba, but instead decided to give a three-year contract to Mike Matheny.
 Matheny's career ended with concussion problems, so the Giants subsequently signed Bengie Molina to a three year-contract.